btsai/streamlined_rails_i18n/README.md

 There is a Rails 'lazy' shorthand reference (t('.key_name'), note the prefix '.') when using translation strings in views etc in your code.

 *DON'T DO THIS*.
 You will forget you have these and as you extract partials or refactor your template code, this will bite you in the ass.
 I'm still suffering from this a year out.
 It's great in concept when you first start out, but it's a terrible thing to do.
+They should remove this from Rails.

 2. Additional tweaks